Artificial intelligence! Those two words appended to anything is enough to either fill you with or with fear.

 If AI is so beneficial, why should worry?

 After all, disruptive technology has happened before.
-Examples are the development of the PC, the internet, the smartphone.
+Examples are the development of the PC, the internet, and the smartphone.
+These disruptors have one thing in common.
+They allowed us to increase productivity.

 There are many reasons for taking the driver out from behind the wheel.
 In 2016, 37,400 people died in vehicular accidents, 3,477 of these due to distracted driving.
-Driver-less vehicles will reduce, if not eliminate, most accidents caused by human error.
+Driverless vehicles will reduce, if not eliminate, most accidents caused by human error.
 This should result in lower Insurance rates.
-Fewer accidents, inefficiencies, fewer emissions and lower costs benefit society and the environment.
+Fewer accidents, inefficiencies, fewer emissions, and lower costs benefit society and the environment.

 How about jobs?